layerai-archive/examples-dbt/README.md

 # Layer dbt Adapter examples

 These are example applications uses Layer and dbt.
-Each one is covering a different real-world problems.
+Each one is covering a different machine learning problem.

 ## Examples

-* [Cloth Detector](./cloth_detector) - Detects cloths from product images using a computer vision model from [Layer](https://app.layer.ai/layer/clothing/).
+* [Titanic](./titanic) - Predicts the survivals of the Titanic disaster.
 * [Sentiment Analysis](./sentiment_analysis) - An example shows how to make multi-language sentiment analysis.

-## Prerequisites

-- `dbt-layer-bigquery` adapter which can be installed via below:
-    ```shell
-    pip install dbt-layer-bigquery -U -q
-    ```
+* [Cloth Detector](./cloth_detector) - Detects cloths from product images using a pretrained computer vision model.

 ### Resources:
 - Learn more about Layer [in the docs](https://docs.app.layer.ai/docs/)